sinncostan/csci3055u-project-template/README.md

 > _Another Option for Running Scala is with SBT_.
    * Another option is to install the Scala Build Tool (SBT) which makes a complete scala project
+      * To Download visit https://www.scala-lang.org/download/and find the download sbt or visit https://www.scala-sbt.org/ for a direct download
+      * To Install SBT:
+        * Follow the commands given to you in linux (Windows and Mac may be different)
+        * After those instructions have been followed try `sudo apt-get install sbt` to install sbt
       * To create an SBT Project you would want to type `sbt new scala/hello-world.g8`
+        * This is a github template which is a good way to start off a project
+        * Much similar to Leinigen's Project Creation for Clojure
       * If you are using SBT, you can run the command in the terminal at the root of the project directory with:
       * First type "sbt" to run the project and then "run" to run the scala file